mtngrown/mtngrown.github.io/source/2014/06/01/strategy-and-tactics-on-the-eastern-front.html.markdown

 And a lesson that while 1:1 odds aren't that great for the attacker, it can still be useful to attack at 1:1.

+Today I got in a couple of games of Soviet Dawn.
+My goal was to use the Reorganization Table, which I had not yet used in previous games.
+The first game I lost on the political track pretty fast.
+I didn't score it.

+The second game I was able to get the Reorg table into play, and managed to score 27 points on a political victory, "Proud Soviet State."